Dorchester Quaker Local Meeting

 Church events in Dorchester (Our representative on Churches Together in Dorchester is Sarah)

-Please remember to contribute to the Food Bank by dropping items off at the Dorford Church in Bridport Road.
+Please remember to contribute to the Food Bank by dropping items off at the Dorford Baptist Church in Bridport Road.

 Firm Roots is a Christian cancer support group.
 Dorchester Family Church Office: 2 Red Cow Business